aws/chalice/docs/source/topics/events.rst

     2018-06-28 17:49:30.513000 547e0f chalice-demo-sns - DEBUG - Received message with subject: TestSubject1, message: TestMessage1
     2018-06-28 17:49:40.391000 547e0f chalice-demo-sns - DEBUG - Received message with subject: TestSubject2, message: TestMessage2

+In this example we used the SNS topic name to register our handler, but you can also use the topic arn.
+This can be useful if your topic is in another region or account.

 .. _sqs-events: